PoPville chronicles the happenings in Washington DC’s neighborhoods.

 Topics covered include quality of life, real estate, restaurants, bars, retail, architecture, gardening, pets, transit, crime and other general observations.

-Today PoPville averages about 2 million page views per month seen by about 500,000 unique visitors.
+Today PoPville averages over 2 million page views per month seen by over 500,000 unique visitors.

 PoPville was created by Rockville Centre native Dan Silverman in 2006.
 Silverman adopted the flaneur lifestyle (many miles of weekly walkabouts) shortly after moving to the District’s Woodley Park neighborhood in 1997.
 He has been living in Petworth since 2003.
 The site was originally known as, and is still known to many as, Prince of Petworth (PoP).
 Silverman was an early pioneer of neighborhood blogging with an emphasis on concise, photo heavy, street by street coverage.

 Silverman has been quoted and/or featured in the New York Times, Financial Times, Washington Post, Washingtonian Magazine, NBC Washington, and many other local publications.